-Federal Funding - The Authority recognizes as income certain federal grants that are used to pay for project capital and T & R costs.
-During FY 2017, \$645K was recognized as revenue from federal grants, a decrease of \$1.1M or 61.3% over the prior year.
-The decrease was due primarily to a decrease in revenue from the EPA grant for SEMOU, which resulted from a delay in funding of \$1.1M that had been projected for the FY 2017 but is now projected for FY 2018.
+Federal Funding - The Authority recognizes as income certain federal grants that are used to pay for project T & R costs.
+During FY 2019, \$2.2M was recognized as income from federal grants, a decrease of \$80K or 3.6%, which was due primarily to the federal grant for the SEMOU.
+The decrease is due to the timing of the approval of reimbursements to the Water Producers.
+Certain federal funds that would typically be included in FY 2019 were not approved by the grantor until the subsequent year, and therefore were not included in the 2019 fiscal year.

-Operating Expenses - Total operating expenses decreased \$2.4M or 12.0% in the current year primarily due to a \$2.5M decrease in project T & R costs, partially offset by an increase in professional services of \$128K.
+Operating Expenses - Total operating expenses decreased by \$1.7M or 7.5% in the current year primarily due to a \$1.9M decrease in project T & R costs and a \$169K increase in project grants.

-Professional Services - Costs incurred during 2017 include legal costs related to negotiations on certain agreements with RPs, costs for general legal counsel, and the services of certain professional firms, including a database and mapping consultant, an outside accountant, and audit services.
-The \$128K increase in the current year is due primarily to the costs for the negotiations with RPs.
+Professional Services - Costs incurred during 2019 include costs for general legal counsel and the services of certain professional firms, including a database and mapping consultant, an outside accountant, and audit services.
+The \$36K increase in the current year is due primarily to an increase in database and mapping costs.

 Project T & R Costs - These costs relate primarily to projects within the BPOU and SEMOU.
-Although the majority of these costs are funded through RPs, for FY 2017 approximately \$431K in costs were funded by federal funding sources.
-The \$2.5M decrease in the current year is due to decreasing costs in the treatment and remediation process in the BPOU and the delay in reimbursement of costs for the SEMOU that had been projected for FY 2017, but are now projected for reimbursement in FY 2018.
+Although the majority of these costs are funded through RPs, for FY 2019 approximately \$1.6M in costs were funded by federal funding sources.
+The \$1.9M decrease in the current year is due to increasing efficiencies in the treatment and remediation process in the BPOU, as well as the timing of approval of the reimbursements for the SEMOU T & R costs.